fetc90/CV/README.md

 ## Hobbies

-I love going to art exhibitions, one of the most amazing exhibitions I went to was Marshmellow Laser Feast, _We Live in an Ocean of Air_.
-I had never seen art and technology combined like that and seeing that sparked a huge interest in VR and AR I'd never had before.
-I'm a member of the Tate Modern and the two recent exhibitions - Takis and Olafur Eliasson - have been my favourite ones I've seen there in a long time.
+I love going to art exhibitions, one of the most things I saw was an VR exhibition by Marshmellow Laser Feast called _We Live in an Ocean of Air_.
+I had never seen art and technology combined like that it sparked a huge interest in VR and AR.

-I like taking photos but I forgot how much I loved painting - wanting to have a break from coding meant that I bought a sketch pad and paints again.
+I like taking photos but I forgot how much I loved painting - wanting to have a break from coding meant that I bought a sketch pad and paints again after years of not touching either.

-I got very into cycling; I cycled from Milan to Barcelona in two weeks, staying in eco-villages and camping.
+I got very into cycling; I cycled from Milan to Barcelona in two weeks, staying in eco-communities and camping.

-I work a shift at The Green Note in Camden once a week.
+I work as a supervisor behind the bar at the music venue, _The Green Note_, once a week.
 This hodge-podge-living-room of a music venue is one of Time Out's favourites, and some really whacky, wonderful bands play there.